 Successful candidates for roles based in our 2 Marsham Street building must meet the security requirements before they can be appointed.
 The level of security needed is counter-terrorist check and the process can take up to 8 weeks to complete.

 Candidates should also note that with effect from 1st August 2018 the department will also check all applicants who are successful at interview, against the Internal Fraud Database (IFD) held by the Cabinet Office.
 In accordance with the Civil Service Internal Fraud Policy, any applicant who is included on the IFD will be refused employment by MHCLG.
-Please see detail on attached Internal Fraud Database document.
+Please see the Candidate Pack for further information on the Internal Fraud Database.

 Follow this link to apply: